William Fitzwilliam, 4th Earl Fitzwilliam: Early life (1748–1782)

 Taking his seat in the House of Lords, Fitzwilliam attended almost every notable debate, signing nearly every protest which the opposition used but never made a speech during Lord North's premiership.
 He supported John Wilkes in his fight to keep the seat he was elected to and supported the American Colonies in their dispute with Britain.
 On 8 July 1776 he asked Lord Rockingham to arrange for a remonstrance to be sent to the King when war broke out in America, so the Americans would see "that there is still in the country a body of men of the first rank and importance, who would still wish to govern them according to the old policy".
-George Selwyn MP recorded that on 6 March 1782 he had been confronted by Fitzwilliam at the Brooks's and had to listen to Fitzwilliam on the dire state of the nation: "I do not know if he was in earnest, but I suppose that he was.
+However, he did serve as a Captain in the Northamptonshire Militia when it was embodied for home defence in 1779.
+George Selwyn MP recorded that on 6 March 1782 he had been confronted by Fitzwilliam at Brooks's and had to listen to Fitzwilliam on the dire state of the nation: "I do not know if he was in earnest, but I suppose that he was.
 He had worked himself up to commiserate the state of the country, nay, that of the king himself, [so] that I expected every instant that his heart would have burst".
 When Selwyn asked Fitzwilliam "if there was a possibility of salvation in any position in which our affairs could be placed", Fitzwilliam "asked me ... with the utmost impetuosity, what objection I had to Lord Rock[ingham] being sent for.
 You may be pretty sure, that if I had any, I should not have made it".